open-component-model/ocm-website/content/en/mpas/getting_started.md

 ```

 This command will create a new Github repository called `mpas-bootstrap` and bootstrap
-Mpas to your Kubernetes cluster.
+MPAS to your Kubernetes cluster.
 The following components will be installed:
 - [Flux](https://fluxcd.io/docs/components/): A Kubernetes operator that will
   install and manage the other components.
 - [Ocm-controller](https://github.com/open-component-model/ocm-controller): A Kubernetes operator